-The origin of eating fish on Fridays goes back a long way in the Catholic Church, but the origin of the tradition is disputed.
+The tradition of eating fish on Fridays goes back a long way in the Catholic Church, but the origin of the tradition is disputed.
 Some say it’s a form of personal sacrifice meant to remember the death of Jesus.
 Others say it was the result of an 8th century papal decree to help the Italian fishermen.

 There is no dispute, however, that fish fries are an immensely popular tradition in St. Louis.
 Some draw more than 1,200 people a week.
 There are multiple fish fry Facebook groups and blogs.
 Even the St. Louis Jewish Light has reviewed them.